hugomarshall/Blog/README.md

 - Via Blog.http:
   - At the root of the Blog project, there is a file called Blog.http.
   It contains tests for all requests.
-  - Open the file and click on the Send Request link.
+  - Open the file and click on the Send Request link above the requests.